This poison can cause kidney failure. Read about kidney problems here

 If kidney damage has already occurred, the pet will not be able to increase its urine flow.
 In those cases, a technique called peritoneal dialysis can also help flush out EG. In some large veterinary centers, the same hemodialysis used to cleans the blood of human EG victims can be used on pets as well.

-Pets that are already developing life-threatening complications need other support - things like temperature maintenance and airways protection (intubation).m
+Pets that are already developing life-threatening complications need other support - things like temperature maintenance and airways protection (intubation).

 Some of these pets develop critically low blood calcium levels that can lead to convulsions.
 Some veterinarians give calcium for this; but others worry that the added calcium will speed the formation of toxic calcium oxalate, so they give anti-seizure medicines like diazepam or midazolam (Valium , Versed).

 There is no specific treatment that will reverse kidney damage.
 What one is left with is trying to minimize the damage.
 At that point, your pet’s fate will rest on the levels of BUN and creatinine in its blood – measurements of how well its kidneys are functioning.
 Intravenous fluids, peritoneal dialysis, possibly diuretics and stabilization treatments can still help at this time.
 But recovery will depend on how much the pet's kidneys have been injured and the extent of their ability to recover.
-God blessed humans and pets with considerably more kidney tissue than their bodies require – that is why kidneys can be donated.
-If the pet is fortunate and the amount of EG consumed not too large, with treatment or time its body will return to equilibrium.
+God blessed humans and pets with considerably more kidney tissue than their bodies require – that is why healthy humans can safely donate one kidney.
+If the pet is fortunate and the amount of EG consumed is not too large, with treatment and time its body will return to equilibrium.

 A kidney transplant is an option.
 It is an expensive procedure that is only performed at a few large, sophisticated veterinary centers.
 I would begin by contacting the Center nearest to you that is mentioned in my article on calcium oxalate kidney stones.
 You can read that here for a dogs and here for cats.
 If they do not perform kidney transplants, they will tell you who does.

-Antifreeze fluid usually has a translucent greenish-yellow color - similar to in this photo.
+Antifreeze fluid usually has a translucent greenish-yellow color - similar to the above photo.
 Look for any of this material puddling under your vehicles and have the problem attended to promptly by your mechanic.